-- 51. Funding will be provided on the Full Economic Costing (FEC) basis primarily to cover the salary of the Applicant.
-In this call there is no requirement, expectation or funding for the award holder to relocate internationally to be based at an International Crisis Group office.
-Instead, in line with all International Crisis Group staff, the award holder will work remotely. - 52.
+- 48. Funding will be provided on the Full Economic Costing (FEC) basis primarily to cover the salary of the Applicant.
+The Innovation Fellow will be expected to spend their time in the Carnegie's office and/or other mutually agreed sites. - 49.
 The Academy will provide 80% of the FEC of the Fellowship.
 The Academy requests that the 80% FEC cost figure is entered into the application form (not the 100% FEC figure).
 The maximum value of the award made by the Academy is £120,000.
-This includes all direct and indirect costs incurred by the employing institution, including space, central support services, and other necessary costs incurred by the employing institution on behalf of the Fellow. - 53.
+This includes all direct and indirect costs incurred by the employing institution, including space, central support services, and other necessary costs incurred by the employing institution on behalf of the Fellow. - 50.
 Eligible costs will be funded under the following headings: - Directly incurred salary costs.
 The award can be used to support the employing institution's salary costs of the Applicant for the duration of the award - Estates and indirect costs.
-The award can include the employing institution's estate and indirect costs incurred as a result of direct staff costs. - Travel and research costs.
-The Academy will pay for travel for an induction training in Brussels which will be held when a minimum number of 8 new joiners to Crisis Group is reached.
-In addition, applicants are welcome to set out costs for potential visits and incountry workshops where the International Crisis Group operates.
+The award can include the employing institution's estate and indirect costs incurred as a result of direct staff costs. - Relocation, travel and research costs.
+The Academy will pay for reasonable relocation costs if required to be based close to C40's London office or travel into its office regularly (2-3 times a week).
+In addition, applicants are welcome to set out costs for potential travel and in-country workshop costs. - AccommodationThe Academy will pay up to £2,000 per month for accommodation if required.